danrynr/ffmpeg-gif/README.md

 # ffmpeg-gif
-An easy tool to convert video.mp4 to gif with with palette gen
+An easy tool to convert video to gif with with palette gen

 ## Prerequisite
 ffmpeg